 Complexity Postdoctoral Fellow

-Omidyar and EPE Postdoctoral Fellow Starting at SFI August 2023
+Omidyar and EPE Postdoctoral Fellow

 Kerice Doten-Snitker is an interdisciplinary social scientist who integrates sociology, political science, economics, and history.
 Her research investigates how social boundaries intertwine with political development and institutional change to facilitate opportunities for exclusion and violence.
 She explores what and whose interests and values are at stake in conflicts over the “right” allocation of rights and rewards in a society.
 Across her work, she pursues three lines of inquiry: how interests and values are institutionalized, what catalyzes institutional change, and how this change happens.
 Primarily, she uses quantitative, geospatial, and historical methods to study the social construction of race and ethnicity through institutions and how this links with ongoing processes of state formation.